top of page

 Bear Study

-Understanding how many black and brown bears live across Ahtna Territory is essential for responsible wildlife stewardship, community safety, and informed harvest management.
-Through non-invasive genetic sampling and collaboration with partners, AITRC is working to quantify bear populations across Game Management Units 13 and 11.
+Understanding how many black and brown bears live across the Ahtna Territory is essential for responsible wildlife stewardship, community safety, and informed harvest management.
+Through non-invasive genetic sampling and collaboration with partners, AITRC is working to quantify bear populations across Game Management Units 13 and beyond.

 Why would we sell permits for bear-baiting when we don’t know how many bears are on the land?